 Timeline Review: Scroll through your timeline to see when an unnamed device is firing.
 Is it at regular intervals?
 The same time of day each day?
 If your timeline is too crowded, temporarily remove some of the devices that appear frequently (ie. a fridge or furnace).

-Device statistics: In the Devices view, you can select any individual device and see data about it like its Average Run Time, Usage this month, Trends across the past week, and a Power meter display for the past 24 hours.
+Device statistics: In the Devices screen, you can select any individual device and see data about it like its Average Run Time, Usage this month, Trends across the past week, and a Power meter display for the past 24 hours.
 This is also the view where you can rename the device, enable alerts, and choose whether or not you want it displayed on your timeline.

-Notifications: Navigate to the settings menu, select ‘Account’ and you will find a notifications settings page.
-There, you can enable alerts for new ‘Mystery devices.’
-This will let you know when a new unnamed device is detected and allow you to kick start your detective work.
-The device’s screen also allow you to enable the notifications for a specific unnamed device.
+Notifications: In the Device Details view you can enable notifications for when a specific device turns on or off.
 When you see a notification for it, stop and think: what may have just turned on?
 If you are not home, it might be something automatic, like your hot water heater or ice maker.
 If you are home, did someone just manually start something?
 The dishwasher?
 A hair dryer?

 Once you've identified what an unnamed device may be: